Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 expr `getconf ARG_MAX` - `env|wc -c` - `env|wc -l` \* 4 - 2048

-...and a way to determine it reliably
+...and a way to determine the limit reliably

 The most reliable way to get the currently available space is to test the success of an exec() with increasing length of arguments until it fails.

-alternatively: about the GNU autoconf check
+...alternatively: about the GNU autoconf check

 The maximum is ARG_MAX/2 if ARG_MAX is a power of 2.

-"C++ compilers can tack on massive amounts of additional arguments".
+Finally, the found value is divided by 2 (for safety), with the reason "C++ compilers can tack on massive amounts of additional arguments".

 How to avoid the limit in a shell